whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/Docs/Battery/hibernate-at-low-battery.md

     Return (\_SB.PCI0.LPCB.EC0.BAT0.PBST) /* External reference */
 }
 ```
+Now we are done!\
 If you want to have any other level than 10 percent, modify the multiplier or do other calculations.
-But keep in mind that it is somewhat meaningless below 5, say 3, because the laptop will not hibernate until it reaches 3 percent.\
+But keep in mind that it is somewhat meaningless below 5, say 3, because the laptop will not hibernate until it reaches 3 percent.
-Now we are done!

 ## Other things
+- This document uses the word "hibernate," but the technique here works with regular sleep.
 - I also have not tested this on Windows.
 I will update this doc when I do.